-Cypress Creek W-56 (also known as Cypress Creek G) is located toward the southern end of the wellfield (Figure 41).
-W-56 is an isolated cypress wetland, and is approximately 0.7 acres in size (Figure 50).
+Cypress Creek W-56 (also known as Cypress Creek G) is located toward the southern end of the wellfield (Figure 42).
+W-56 is an isolated cypress wetland, and is approximately 0.7 acres in size (Figure 51).

-Figure 50: Cypress Creek W-56 (G) wetland
+Figure 51: Cypress Creek W-56 (G) wetland

 The District installed a staff gage (SID 18908) at this site in 1976.
-When the wetland was adopted as an MFL site, the District installed a wetland well (SID 18917) in 1999, and added an upland well (SID 18921) in 2001 (Figure 50, Figure 51).
+When the wetland was adopted as an MFL site, the District installed a wetland well (SID 18917) in 1999, and added an upland well (SID 18921) in 2001 (Figure 51, Figure 52).
 A WAP transect was established in 2005.

-Figure 51: Cypress Creek W-56 (G) water levels
+Figure 52: Cypress Creek W-56 (G) water levels

 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points at 64.5 feet NGVD29, and a proposed MFL of 62.7 feet NGVD29.
-The currently adopted MFL at this site is 62.7 feet NGVD29, so no changed is proposed.
+An acceptable HNP was established at this wetland using cypress inflection points at 64.5 feet NGVD29, resulting in an MFL of 62.7 feet NGVD29.
+The previously adopted MFL at this site was 62.7 feet NGVD29, so there is no change in minimum level at this site.

 The Cypress Creek W-56 wetland has a very natural-looking but small outlet, described as a "natural saddle," and surveyed at the same elevation as the HNP (see Appendix B).
-Figure 51 shows that water levels regularly reach the HNP.
+Figure 52 shows that water levels regularly reach the HNP.
 The calculated Historic P50 is located 0.8 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-The Cypress Creek W-56 wetland is recommended to be kept as an adopted MFL site, with an MFL of 62.7 feet NGVD29.
+The Cypress Creek W-56 wetland remains an adopted MFL site, with an MFL of 62.7 feet NGVD29.